Category filter

 Server Preference

 The Server Preference setting allows administrators to define which Distributed Apps and Files Servers (DAFS) should be prioritized when distributing enterprise apps and updates to Windows devices.
 When multiple DAF servers are associated with a site, this policy helps prioritize which servers should be used by the Windows devices targeted by the policy.
-You will have two options to choose from,
+Admins will have two options to choose from,

 1. Use the preference set in the associated site